johnsonjh/isnewer/README.md

   with each other and may not be used in conjunction with any date comparisons.

+## Building

+* `isnewer` should work on any POSIX-like system with a C compiler.
+* A convenient `Makefile` for building and running tests is provided.

 ## Notes

 * No effort is made to utilize sub-second mtime precision